Three Ways Women Can Save for Retirement

 10 Tips to Help You Boost Your Retirement Savings – Whatever Your Age, Merrill

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.
-There are many factors to consider in addition to professional designations when choosing a financial professional for your specific situation.
+This information is not intended to be a substitute for specific individualized tax advice.
+We suggest that you discuss your specific tax issues with a qualified tax advisor.